tameika/swift-mathBoolOp-lab-ios-0916/README.md

 > Try to be a rainbow in someone's cloud. -[Maya Angelou](https://en.wikipedia.org/wiki/Maya_Angelou)

-## Learning Objectives
+## Overview

-* Use comparison and logical operators to evaluate statements
-* Write and call functions that use math and various operators
+In this lab, you'll use comparison and logical operators to evaluate statements.
+You'll write and call functions that use math and various operators.

 ## Instructions